When was the last time you reviewed your LinkedIn information?

 ✔ Add, change and/or rearrange ‘skills/keywords’.
 Reach all 50 that are available to you.
 Delete existing, non-keyword skills like “leader” “punctual” “team player“ that will not help your LinkedIn or Google rankings in search.
 Keep skill words that have endorsements already.

 ✔ The first 3 keywords will show before the reader must click to see further.
-So, the top 3 should be current goal!!
+So, the top 3 should be the current goal!!

 ✔Use the’ move around keywords control’ under the skills section by clicking the ‘pencil’ to reorder.